The Weather Channel: Logos

-The Weather Channel's first and most recognized logo was a blue rectangular box with rounded edges that debuted with the Weather Channel's first broadcast on May 2, 1982.
+The Weather Channel's first logo was a blue rectangular box with rounded edges that debuted with the Weather Channel's first broadcast on May 2, 1982.
 This logo was revised in 1996, with the corners becoming less rounded and the logo becoming slightly flat.
 The weather.com URL text was permanently added underneath the logo in 1999.
 On August 15, 2005, the logo was overhauled again; the logo became a straight-edged square with no white trim on the edge and "The Weather Channel" text became oriented in title-case and left-justified, similar to its Canadian sister channel the Weather Network.
 A 25th-anniversary logo used in 2007 featured a white square edged in blue connected to the current logo with the text "25 YEARS" inside it in blue.

 When NBCUniversal acquired the network in 2008, the network participated in the "Green is Universal" campaign, which occurs twice a year, usually during April and November.
 The network's logo changes to a shade of green as part of the campaign promoting environmental conservation.
 Since 2014, the network has utilized a red-colored version of the logo during hurricane coverage; the red logo has also appeared during severe tornado outbreaks.